• Recipes

 Ingredients for Instant Pot loaded potato soup arranged on a countertop.

-1. Set your Instant Pot to Sauté mode and allow it to preheat.
+1. Sauté - Set your Instant Pot to Sauté mode and allow it to preheat.
 Then melt the butter and add in the onion.
-Cook for 3-4 minutes until translucent, then turn off the pot and add the minced garlic and cook for another minute.
+Cook for 3-4 minutes until translucent, then turn off the pot, add the minced garlic, and cook for another minute.

 Diced onions being cooked in an Instant Pot.

-1. Add the chicken broth, diced potatoes, salt, and pepper.
+1. Pressure Cook - Add the chicken broth, diced potatoes, salt, and pepper.
 Then close the lid and pressure cook on Manual for 10 minutes.
 Carefully quick release the pressure until the pin drops, then open the lid.

 Instant Pot shown filled with chicken broth, diced potatoes, and onions before pressure cooking.

-1. Turn off the pot and stir in ½ cup of shredded cheese and around half of your bacon and chives.
+1. Add Toppings - Turn off the pot and stir in ½ cup of shredded cheese and around half of your bacon and chives.
 The serve in bowls and top each serving with the remaining cheese, bacon and chives.

 Potato soup shown in an Instant Pot topped with cheese, bacon, and chives.

-If you prefer your potato soup smooth instead of chunky, after step 3 blend the soup with an immersion blender or transfer a regular blender and blend until smooth.
-Then proceed with adding your toppings.
+If you prefer your potato soup smooth instead of chunky, after step 3, blend the soup with an immersion blender or transfer it to a regular blender and blend until smooth.
+Then, proceed with adding your toppings.
 You can do half pureed and half not also if you'd like.

 Potato soup being ladled from an Instant Pot.